-After writing the customDV.i file, Fun3D will then invoke the user-specified executable command provided in ammo.input.
-Fun3D will append a space and a single integer to this executable command, where the integer corresponds to the body index for which Fun3D requires an evaluation of the parameterization.
-The user-provided executable (or script) must be capable of parsing this integer command-line option in order to process the requested body.
+After writing the customDV.i file, Fun3D will then invoke the user-specified executable command.
+Fun3D will append a space and a single integer to this command, where the integer corresponds to the body index for which Fun3D requires an evaluation of the parameterization.
+The user-provided executable

+(or script) must be capable of parsing this integer command-line option in order to process the requested body.